 - Just for Pun: After Max says "Rise, Gentlemen.", it's implied that he sees Ferrucci's erection.

-- Only One Name: Max, the Character Narrator, is only referred to by his first name.
+- No Full Name Given: Max, the Character Narrator, is only referred to by his first name.
 Hilda, Max's wife, also has no last name (because that would imply his own last name).
 Flora, his girlfriend, is referred to only by her first name as well.
 It would seem as if all the characters were going to be given only one name, but then Rog Crinton, Max's boss, shows up and tells him to investigate Edward Harponaster, Joaquin Lipsky, and Andiamo Ferrucci.

 - Orwellian Retcon: When this story was republished for Nine Tomorrows, it had to be redited (phrases like "ribald stories" were switched for "about a girl", while lines like "Chances are they would ask me for [her] phone number." were omitted entirely.).
 The original text reappears in Azimovs Mysteries.